pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 +++
-title = "Building blazingly fast pre-owned car platform with Valkey" description = "You will be able to use valkey like swiss-knife it is to serve web pages at blazingly fast speed." date = 2024-06-16T23:27:27+05:30 lastmod = 2024-06-16T23:27:27+05:30 draft = false images = []
+title = "Building blazingly fast pre-owned car platform with Valkey - Part 1" description = "You will be able to use valkey like swiss-knife it is to serve web pages at blazingly fast speed." date = 2024-06-16T23:27:27+05:30 lastmod = 2024-06-16T23:27:27+05:30 tags = ['Django', 'Redis', 'DRF', 'CDC'] draft = false images = []
 +++